 As a trader with Pepperstone, you can trade the following:

 As a trader with City Index, you will be able to trade on the following markets:

-The excellent service the Pepperstone customer service team provide was recognised in 2018 by UK Forex Award.
-Support is available during 24/5 via the usual mediums – Live Chat, Phone and email.
+The excellent service the Pepperstone customer service team provides was recognised in 2018 by UK Forex Award.
+Customer support is available 24/5 via the usual mediums – Live Chat, Phone and email.

 Pepperstone offers a wealth of training tools for your trading education.
 These include:

 Pepperstone has a team of in-house analyst providing all the latest Market news, trading opportunities and financial events you will want to know when trading.

 Pepperstone allows you 30 demo access to a demo platform for any of MT4, MT5 and cTrader.
 This 30-day restriction can be removed with a request to Pepperstone support.
 Pepperstone will provide you with $50k in virtual funds.